applicaai/spring-boot-starter-temporal/README.md

 not to repeat same configuration on every workflow.

 ### Defining workflow
-Than for the workflow implementation there are some little changes from original Temporal:
+Then for the workflow implementation there are some little changes from original Temporal:
 ```java
 @Component